-(2) The Senate may debate and adopt or reject the Governor's recommended amendments on second reading on any legislative day.

-(3) If both the Senate and the House of Representatives accept the Governor's recommended amendments on a bill that requires more than a majority vote for final passage, the Senate shall place the final form of the legislation on third reading to determine if the required vote is obtained.
+- (2) The Senate may debate and adopt or reject the Governor's recommended amendments on second reading on any legislative day. - (3) If both the Senate and the House of Representatives accept the Governor's recommended amendments on a bill that requires more than a majority vote for final passage, the Senate shall place the final form of the legislation on third reading to determine if the required vote is obtained. - \$50-250.

-S50-250.
 Governor's veto.
-(1) When the Governor returns a bill with a veto, the Senate shall announce the veto under Order of Business No. 4.

-(2) On any legislative day, a Senator may move to override the Governor's veto by a two-thirds vote under Order of Business No. 6.
+(1) When the Governor returns a bill with a veto, the Senate shall announce the veto under Order of Business No. 4. - (2) On any legislative day, a Senator may move to override the Governor's veto by a two-thirds vote under Order of Business No. 6 9.

-Rules
+14 Rules

-S60-10.
-Senate rules - amendment - adoption - suspension.
+- S60-10.
+Senate rules -- amendment -- adoption -- suspension.
 (1) A motion to amend or adopt a rule of the Senate must be referred to the Rules Committee without debate.
-A rule of the Senate may be amended or adopted only with the concurrence of a majority of the Senate and after 1 day's notice.

-(2) A rule may be suspended temporarily by a two-thirds vote.
+A rule of the Senate may be amended or adopted only with the concurrence of a majority of the Senate and after 1 day's notice. - 18 (2) A rule may be suspended temporarily by a two-thirds vote. - S60-20.

-S60-20.
 Mason's Manual of Legislative Procedure.
-Mason's Manual of Legislative Procedure (2010) governs the proceedings of the Senate in all cases not covered by these rules.
+Mason's Manual of Legislative Procedure (2010) governs the proceedings of the Senate in all cases not covered by these rules. - S60-30.
+Joint rules superseded.
+A Senate rule, insofar as it relates to the internal proceedings of the Senate, supersedes a joint rule.

-Nominations from the Governor
+24 Nominations from the Governor

-S70-10.
+- S70-10.
 Nominations.
-(1) The Governor shall nominate and, by and with the consent of the Senate, appoint all officers whose offices are established by the Montana Constitution or which may be created by law and for whom appointment or election is not otherwise provided.

-(2) If during a recess of the Senate a vacancy occurs in any office subject to Senate confirmation, the Governor shall appoint some fit person to discharge the duties of the office until the next meeting of the Senate, when the Governor shall nominate a person to fill the office.
+(1) The Governor shall nominate and, by and with the consent of the Senate, appoint all officers whose offices are established by the Montana Constitution or which may be created by law and for whom appointment or election is not otherwise provided. - (2) If during a recess of the Senate a vacancy occurs in any office subject to Senate confirmation, the Governor shall appoint some fit person to discharge the duties of the office until the next meeting of the Senate, when the Governor shall nominate a person to fill the office.

 S70-20.
-Receiving nominations - requesting bill drafts.
+Receiving nominations -- requesting bill drafts.
 (1) Nominations received from the Governor must be: